GC/MS Analysis Application: Oil Analysis

 Since you likely don’t have mass spectrometry instruments in your home, you can’t perform GC/MS analysis on that bottle of extra virgin olive oil.
 So, how are you to know if you have a pure product?
 One way is to only buy bottles that have the California Olive Oil Council (COOC) seal.
 Even with the strict new USDA standards, states are not adopting them.
 The COOC is the only North American certified quality control program that exceeds strict International standards for true Extra Virgin Olive Oil and who can guarantee that the extra virgin olive oil you buy is certified.

 Want to learn more about GC/MS analysis?
-Read this blog to discover how it can help food service vendors select better oil.
+Find out how GC/MS can help food service vendors select better oil or learn more with an overview of GC/MS Analysis including how it’s used and how it’s done.